corybhowmik/corybhowmik.github.io/README.md

 10. E Sala, JM Moore, A Amorin, H Martinez Jr, AC Bhowmik, L Lamsam, S Chang, S Soltys, L Katznelson, & GR Harsh (2017).
 CyberKnife radiotherapy for the multimodal management of pituitary adenomas.
 Congress of Neurological Surgeons.

 ## Posters & Talks
+1. AC Bhowmik (2026).
+Capitalism, colonialism, & other structural determinants of health.
+Hofstra/Northwell Free Clinic Education Day.
-1. E Pan, S Siddiqui, AC Bhowmik, M Bright, K Thompson, & A Alleva (2024).
+2. E Pan, S Siddiqui, AC Bhowmik, M Bright, K Thompson, & A Alleva (2024).
 Patient satisfaction with a student-run free clinic and its financial referral services.
 Hofstra/Northwell Capstone Symposium.
-2. I Berthomieux, K Davis, AC Bhowmik, & G Fuligni (2022).
+3. I Berthomieux, K Davis, AC Bhowmik, & G Fuligni (2022).
 Flipping the script - A teach-in on the intersection of mental health and homelessness.
 NYU Langone Health.
-3. AC Bhowmik (2020).
+4. AC Bhowmik (2020).
 Understanding mental health programs in schools: How educational interventions are trying to reduce depression and anxiety, especially for marginalized folx.
 Harvard Graduate School of Education.
-4. AC Bhowmik & A Atkins (2020).
+5. AC Bhowmik & A Atkins (2020).
 Assessing implicit bias in sexuality using Python and R modeling.
 Harvard Graduate School of Education.
-5. AC Bhowmik & E Brown (2018).
+6. AC Bhowmik & E Brown (2018).
 Classification of anesthetic states in patients using Kalman filtering and support vector machines.
 Stanford Symposia of Undergraduate Research and Public Service (SURPS).
-6. AC Bhowmik, B Belotserkovskii, & P Hanawalt (2016).
+7. AC Bhowmik, B Belotserkovskii, & P Hanawalt (2016).
 On the role of PNA:DNA hybrid length in transcription blockage and scheduled DNA excision pathways.
 Stanford Symposia of Undergraduate Research and Public Service (SURPS).
-7. AC Bhowmik, B Belotserkovskii, & P Hanawalt (2016).
+8. AC Bhowmik, B Belotserkovskii, & P Hanawalt (2016).
 On the role of PNA:DNA hybrid length in transcription blockage and scheduled DNA excision pathways.
 Stanford Summer Research Symposium in Biology.
-8. AC Bhowmik, B Belotserkovskii, & P Hanawalt (2015).
+9. AC Bhowmik, B Belotserkovskii, & P Hanawalt (2015).
 On the role of the nontemplate strand in RNA polymerase’s traversal of single-strand breaks.
 Stanford Summer Research Symposium in Biology.

 ## Miscellaneous
 - **Honors:** Gold Humanism Honor Society, Stanford President’s Award for Top 5% GPA